Stuart Hamm: Career

-Style

 Hamm's first solo album, Radio Free Albemuth, inspired by the Philip K. Dick novel of the same name, was released in 1988.
 On it, Hamm demonstrated his abilities on a number of original compositions spanning a variety of genres including fusion, country, and classical.
 On solo pieces like "Country Music (A Night in Hell)," he demonstrates his slapping and two-handed tapping proficiency as well as the ability to make the bass imitate the sounds of a wide range of instruments; the piece has since become a popular live piece.
 On the same album, he performs an arrangement of Beethoven's "Moonlight Sonata".

 Early in his career, Hamm was associated with Philip Kubicki's Factor basses.
 Later, Fender musical instruments produced two signature model electric basses designed and endorsed by Hamm himself, the first artist model bass ever made by Fender: the "Urge Bass" and the "Urge II Bass" upgrade with a D-Drop Tuner.
 Features include a sleek alder body, a graphite reinforced maple neck with a 2-octave rosewood fingerboard, a pair of dual-coil Ceramic Noiseless Jazz Bass single-coils (neck/bridge), a custom-wound split-coil Precision Bass humbucking pickup (middle) and a 3-band active EQ with 18V power supply.
 These basses were discontinued in 2010.
 Hamm then had his own Washburn signature models since 2011, the AB40SH acoustic bass and the Hammer, featuring EMG pickups, Hipshot bridge/tuners and a 3-band active EQ - followed by a fretless version (SHBH3FLTSS) and the Stuart Hamm Electric Bass series, introduced on January 20, 2012.
 In 2014, he moved to Warwick basses and started work on a signature model based on his Washburn with the Warwick Streamer model shape.

 Hamm's slapping, popping and two-handed tapping techniques are demonstrated on his solo recordings, as well as in his instructional videos, Slap, Pop & Tap For The Bass and Deeper Inside the Bass.
 A popular part of his live performance often includes a two-handed tapping arrangement of Vince Guaraldi's "Linus and Lucy" (from the animated television special A Charlie Brown Christmas).

 Since March 2011, Hamm has performed with "The Deadlies," houseband for KOFY-TV's Creepy KOFY Movie Time.

 In July 2011, Hamm accepted the position of Director of Bass Programs at Musician's Institute in Hollywood, California.
 For the past two decades, Hamm has also toured as one of the world's premier bass clinicians.